April 3, 2021

 In addition to grains and plant-based proteins, some other common ingredients in cat food are plant-based starches such as potato, tapioca, sweet potato, and carrots.
 Too many carbohydrates in your cat's diet may have the following negative effects on your cat.

-1. Decreasing the utilization of protein by slowing down the rate at which the food digests.
+1. Decreasing protein utilization by slowing down the rate at which the food digests.

 3. Inhibiting normal intestinal flora's ability to survive in the intestinal tract.